PelicanPlatform/training-client/README.md

 Many Python packages work with `fsspec` automatically, which in turn means that they can work with `pelicanfs` automatically.
 That means that you don't necessarily have to manually invoke `pelicanfs` to use it!

-As an example, let's read in a csv file from a NOAA dataset available via the OSDF from the AWS OpenData repository.
+As an example, let's read in a csv file from a NOAA dataset available via the OSDF from the AWS Open Data repository.
 (More on this dataset in the [Accessing data using Pelican and HTCondor](#accessing-data-using-pelican-and-htcondor).)

 To see how this works, **first exit and restart your Python console**.